 What we don’t: Cheap build quality.

 As expected for this price point, the Teton Sports Celsius falls short of more expensive bags in build quality and overall comfort.
 To start, the shell fabric feels cheap and the zipper can be finicky to use.
 Further, the polyester fill does not compress well, and it can be a real pain trying to stuff it back into the included storage bag.
 But it delivers on warmth, which is why it’s a top seller year after year.
 Just be aware that the Celsius runs consistently short, and we needed to go up a length to get a proper fit.
-For another cold-weather option from Teton, check out the Deer Hunter collection, which includes bags rated all the way down to -35 degrees (although again, temperature ratings can be subjective, and it’s important to add in a sizable buffer).
+For another cold-weather option from Teton, check out the Deer Hunter collection, which includes bags rated all the way down to -35 degrees (although, again, temperature ratings can be subjective, and it’s important to add in a sizable buffer).

 See the Teton Sports Celsius

-10. Exped MegaSleep Duo 25/40 ($200)
+8. Exped MegaSleep Duo 25/40 ($250)

-Temperature rating: 25° and 40°F
+Temperature ratings: 25° and 40°F

 Fill: Synthetic

-Weight: 4 lb.
-6.2 oz.
+Weight: 8 lb.
+0 oz.

 What we don’t: Not that warm.

 There aren’t a ton of innovative ideas cropping up in the camping sleeping bag market, but we like Exped's creative MegaSleep Duo 25/40.
 In short, this design addresses our main complaint about double bags: versatility when you need to sleep solo.
-Exped accomplishes this by including what amounts to two separate sleeping bags (one with a 40°F rating and the other with a 25°F rating).
+Exped accomplishes this by including what amounts to two separate sleeping bags (one with a 40-degree Fahrenheit rating and the other with a 25-degree rating).
 And for trips when you want the double bag functionality, it’s easy to connect the Duo’s two pieces for a cozy and comfortable setup.

 See the Exped MegaSleep Duo 25/40

-11. Nemo Forte Endless Promise 20 ($200)
+9. Nemo Forte Endless Promise 20 ($200)

 Nemo Forte Endless Promise sleeping bagShape: Semi-rectangular